stats4sd/laravel-file-util/README.md

 ```

 That's it!
 The operation adds an "Export" button to the 'top' stack in List view.
-Click the button to download the File from your ModelExport class.
+Click the button to download the File generated from your ModelExport class.

 **Notes**:
  - The default file name is the Crud entity_plural_name, with a date-time string appended to the end.
  - The default format is .xlsx
  - To override, add an export() method to your crud controller.

-Everything about the exported file is defined by the Export class.
+Everything about the exported file is defined by the ModelExport class.
 You can customise it using any of the features of [Laravel Excel](https://docs.laravel-excel.com/3.1) as you would if you were using the package anywhere else in Laravel.
-All this Operation does is make it easier to quickly link an Export class to a Crud panel.
+All this Operation does is make it easier to quickly link an ModelExport class to a Crud panel.

 ## Importing Data through a Laravel Backpack Crud panel
-The ImportOperation lets you link an Import class built with Laravel Excel to your Crud panel.
+The ImportOperation lets you link an ModelImport class built with Laravel Excel to your Crud panel.

 How to add:

-1. Build your Import operation as described [here](https://docs.laravel-excel.com/3.1/imports/)
+1. Build your ModelImport class as described [here](https://docs.laravel-excel.com/3.1/imports/)

 ```php
 <?php